vemel/boto3_type_annotations/README.md

 - Install [mypy](https://github.com/python/mypy) and optionally enable it in your IDE
 - Install [boto3](https://github.com/boto/boto3)
-- Now imports from `boto3` and `boto3.session` are annotated automatically
+- Now imports from `boto3` and `boto3.session` have correct types and code autocomplete

 ```python
 import boto3